Create Professional vCard Generator Online Free Tools

 QR Code vs Direct File: Which Format to Choose

 Advantage: print once, update forever, plus you get scan analytics.
-Limitation: requires an account (often freemium), your data lives on the provider's server, and the QR code dies if the service shuts down.
+Limitation: it requires an account (often freemium), your data lives on the provider's server, and the QR code dies if the service shuts down.

 For entrepreneurs printing 500 business cards, dynamic wins.
 For a one-off event badge?